shadowplay1/test/docs/general/examples.md

     message.channel.send(`Successfully created a new **${name} (${symbol})** currency!`) }

-// Check the currency balance on the guild if (command == prefix + 'currencyBalance') {
+// Check the currency balance in the guild if (command == prefix + 'currencyBalance') {
     // (currency ID, currency name or currency symbol) means that
     // either currency ID (currency's unique ID), currency name or currency symbol